rht-labs/labs-ci-cd/README.md

 ## How it Works

 There is ansible inventory which identifies all components to be deployed to an OpenShift cluster.
 The ansible layer is very thin.
 It simply provides a way to orchestrate the application of [OpenShift templates](https://docs.openshift.com/container-platform/3.6/dev_guide/templates.html) across one or more [OpenShift projects](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/projects_and_users.html#projects).
 All configuration for the applications should be defined by an OpenShift template and the corresponding parameters file.

-Currently, the following components are included in this inventory:

-* Long lived CI/CD, Development and Demo OpenShift projects
-* Jenkins, including
-  * S2I build for Jenkins plugins and configuration
-  * maven and npm slaves for Jenkins
-* Sonatype Nexus
-* SonarQube
-* Example Java application and pipeline

-Currently, the following components have templates but are not yet integrated into the inventory:

-* Gitlab
-* Gogs
+Please see [the inventory](inventory/group_vars/all.yml) for an up to date list of components.

 ## Prerequisites